 Shimano poison Adrena Overview

-I need to stress that I really do like these rods.
-They are stylish, have great components, and perform well.
-Most issues I have with these rods have nothing to do with the hardware components, makeup, looks, or action of the rod.
-But more than Shimano has confusing marketing and the sizes and weight classes don’t necessarily match our local waters and species.
-It really feels like there missing some basic sizes for a spin rod the most obvious would be a 2-4 kilo rod around 7 feet long which is a basic staple for so many of our local species regardless of the type of system you’re fishing.
+I really do like these rods, they are stylish, have high-quality components, and perform well.
+The issues I have with these rods have nothing to do with the hardware components, style or action but more than the marketing, sizes and weigh classes could have been taken further to truly match our local waters and species.
+I like shorter-length rods however it feels like they’re missing some basic sizes for a spin rod the most obvious would be a 1-3kg around 6″10 and a 2-4 kilo rod around 7 feet long which is a staple choice for many anglers.

 Pros